 But many organizations struggle with the adoption of collaborative tools.
 For example, according to a study from MIT Sloan Management Review and Capgemini Consulting, 63 percent of managers and executives surveyed said that the adoption of technology within their organization was too slow.
 And not only can the adoption of collaborative tools be a slow process, but it can also be a challenging one—with employees struggling to understand how to manage the technology and integrate the new collaborative tool into their day-to-day workflow.

 But there are ways to make the process more effective.
 As CIOs roll out new collaborative tools, they need a clear plan to ensure the technologies are embraced by their employees—and that the collaboration those technologies enable is seamless and effective for their entire team, whether they’re working remotely, in the office, or a combination of both.

 So how, exactly, do you do that?
-Let’s take a look at four strategies CIOs can use to facilitate the adoption of new collaborative tools among their teams.
+Let’s take a look at four strategies CIOs can use to boost the adoption of new collaborative tools among their teams.

 Do a pilot program

 Many companies decide they want to start using a new collaborative tool—and then immediately roll out that tool to the entire company.
 But there’s no way to know whether a tool is the right fit for your team until you try it.
 And trying it out on a smaller scale could be a more effective strategy than kicking things off with a company-wide roll out.